This course was originally presented at BuildingEnergy Boston 2020, a conference presented by the Northeast Sustainable Energy Association (NESEA)

 After enrolling, the course materials will remain in your account and be accessible 12 months (1 year) after enrollment.
 Access can be extended beyond 1 year with a monthly membership.
 Rewatch videos and review assignments as many times as you want.
 View updates the instructor makes to the course as the industry advances.
 Return to your course anytime with online access from anywhere in the world.

-Since this is a free course, it is not eligible for Continuing Education Credits (CEUs) and has not been approved by any credentialing organizations (NABCEP, AIA, USGBC etc).
+Certificates of completion are only provided to HeatSpring Membership subscribers.
+This course has not been approved by any credentialing organizations (NABCEP, AIA, USGBC etc) for Continuing Education Credits (CEUs).
 This course is for self education purposes only and completion does not indicate a level of professional expertise or credential.
-Certificates of completion and CEU Credits are only available for our premium paid courses.

 Steven Winter Associates, Inc., Principal Mechanical Engineer